-So what are these parenting styles – and can you really be defined by one parenting style, anyway?
+So what are these four parenting styles – and can you really be defined by one parenting style, anyway?
 Here’s what researchers found and what a metro Detroit clinical psychologist thinks of the groupings.

 The project’s co-director, James Davison Hunter, said in the release that the results “tell the complex story of parents’ habits, dispositions, hopes, fears, assumptions and expectations for their children.”

 For each style they discovered, the authors break down how a parent in this category views religion, what their background typically is, what their family life is like, and their views of the world are in general.

 The survey says the four new categories that define American parents are “The Faithful,” “Engaged Progressives,” “The Detached” and the “American Dreamers.”

 The Faithful Parent, which the study says makes up 20 percent of the nation’s moms and dads, stick to their religious morality – and parent based on those teachings.

 Their daily rituals with prayer at mealtime, for example, and talking to their kids about religion are “consistent with their understanding that ‘raising children to reflect God’s will and purpose’ is the most important goal of parenting,” the study says.

 About three-quarters of these parents say this strong sense of faith “is more important than their children’s eventual happiness and positive feelings about themselves” – or even “whether their children become successful in their careers.”